Skip Navigation LinksInvestigation-Thallium-and-Kale-Chips

 Investigation

-Exposure to high amounts of thallium is rare since the U.S. banned its former usage as a rodenticide in 1972.
-To identify the source of the family's thallium exposure, CDPH surveyed the family about their diet and activities and worked with the U.S. Environmental Protection Agency to conduct on-site environmental testing.
+To identify the source of the family’s thallium exposure, CDPH surveyed the family about their diet and activities, and worked with the U.S. Environmental Protection Agency to conduct on-site environmental testing.
 The environmental testing did not show anything unusual, but the dietary survey indicated the family consumed large amounts of a consumer brand of organic kale chips.
-Three separate samples of this brand of kale chips revealed elevated amounts of thallium in all three samples.
+Two separate samples of this brand of kale chips revealed elevated amounts of thallium.

-When the family stopped eating the kale chips, the thallium levels in their urine decreased and their neurological symptoms improved.
+Per CDPH’s recommendation, the family stopped eating the kale chips.
+After doing so, the family’s urine thallium levels decreased and some of their symptoms improved.

-CDPH turned its investigation over to the US Food and Drug Administration, which agreed to investigate the source of thallium in the kale chips.
+CDPH turned its investigation over to the U.S. Food and Drug Administration, which at the time agreed to investigate the source of thallium in the kale chips.
 Additionally, CDPH petitioned the National Toxicology Program (NTP) to request a thorough toxicology study of thallium.
 Due to the lack of data on thallium from the NTP, state and federal food regulatory agencies do not know what an acceptable food standard or safety threshold should be for thallium.

 Resources